fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 Generates SCEP CA and key:
 - `fleet-mdm-apple-scep.key`
-- `fleet-mdm-apple-scep.pem`
+- `fleet-mdm-apple-scep.crt`

-The contents of `fleet-mdm-apple-scep.pem` and `fleet-mdm-apple-scep.key` are passed to Fleet as environment variables.
+The contents of `fleet-mdm-apple-scep.crt` and `fleet-mdm-apple-scep.key` are passed to Fleet as environment variables.

 ## DEP